VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

-# Computational workflows for 3D imaging and BRB-seq analyses of miR-187 in medaka ovaries
+# Computational workflows for analysis of 3D imaging data and BRB-seq data in miR-187-/- and wild-type medaka ovaries
-This repository contains the scripts and code used in the article entitled <u>"The miR-187 is a newly identified regulator of early oogenesis and female fecundity in medaka"</u> (https://doi.org/xxx).
+This repository contains the scripts and code used in the article entitled <u>"Identification of miR-187 as a modulator of early oogenesis and female fecundity in medaka"</u>.

 It provides the computational workflows for:

-- **3D imaging analysis**, used to quantify ovarian follicle composition in young adult (104 dpf) and aged adult (211 dpf) miR-187 mutant (MUT) and wild-type (WT) medaka ovaries.
+- **3D imaging data analysis**, used to quantify ovarian follicle composition in young adult (104 dpf) and aged adult (211 dpf) miR-187 mutant (MUT) and wild-type (WT) medaka ovaries.

 - **BRB-seq transcriptomic analysis**, performed to compare gene expression profiles between miR-187 mutant (MUT) and wild-type (WT) young adult medaka ovaries, and to identify potential miR-187-3p targets involved in ovarian function.